theman-oj10/CareerSync/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">
 ⚠️ **Common errors:** <br>
 1. Don't forget that you need to include both the internship index and the task index!
+2. If your day or month is single-digit, remember to include a leading zero.
+For example, `01/04/2024` instead of `1/4/2024`.
 </div>

 [Go to Field Summary](#field-summary) | [Go to Command Summary](#command-summary) | [Go to Table of Contents](#table-of-contents)